 I will say that, in true Italian fashion, the breakfast was horrifyingly bad.
 But, the room was fantastic and I really loved my stay there.
 It was extremely centralized in the city, too.

 Hotel Flora had a nice minibar in my room, a spacious bathroom, elevators for travelers with limited mobility, and an on-site restaurant.
 Moreover, there were some really nice restaurants in close vicinity to the hotel.

 If you’re on the hunt for luxury accommodation or something more on the budget side of things, the following hotels, guesthouses, and hostels are top-rated for Cagliari:

 - B&B Cappuccine (lovely bed and breakfast in Cagliari)

 - Albergo Aurora (budget hotel in Cagliari)

-I hope that this guide of things to do in Cagliari helps you plan your trip to the Sardinian city.
+I hope that this guide to things to do in Cagliari helps you plan your trip to the Sardinian city.
 If you have questions about what to do in Cagliari, please leave a comment or send us a message.
 Thanks!